MGEOS/CANOPy/README.md

-# CANOPy - Canopy Attentuation and Occlusion in Python
+# CANOPy - Canopy Attenuation and Occlusion in Python

 The CANOPy module contains various usefull point cloud data processing functions in python.